gsoft-inc/wl-squide/docs/guides/fetch-page-data.md

 To faciliate development, React Query provides [devtools](https://tanstack.com/query/latest/docs/react/devtools) to help visualize all of the inner workings of React Query.

-However, the React Query devtools are not been developed to handle a federated application with multiple `QueryClient` instances.
-To use the devtools, you have to define a `ReactQueryDevtools` component for each `QueryClient` instance:
+However, the React Query devtools has not been developed to handle a federated application with multiple `QueryClient` instances.
+To use the devtools, you must define a `ReactQueryDevtools` component for each `QueryClient` instance:

 ```tsx !#14 src/register.tsx
 import type { ModuleRegisterFunction, FireflyRuntime } from "@squide/firefly";